SNodeC/snode.c/README.md

 Usage: echoserver [OPTIONS] [INSTANCES [--help]]

 Options (nonpersistent):
-  -c,--config-file configfile:NOT DIR [/home/voc/.config/snode.c/echoserver.conf]
+  -c,--config-file configfile:NOT DIR [/home/<user>/.config/snode.c/echoserver.conf]
        Read a config file
-  -w,--write-config [configfile]:NOT DIR [/home/voc/.config/snode.c/echoserver.conf]
+  -w,--write-config [configfile]:NOT DIR [/home/<user>/.config/snode.c/echoserver.conf]
        Write config file and exit
   -k,--kill
        Kill running daemon
   -i,--instance-alias instance=instance_alias [instance=instance_alias [...]]
-       Make an instance also known as an alias in configuration files -s,--show-config
+       Make an instance also known as an alias in a configuration files -s,--show-config
        Show current configuration and exit --command-line{standard}={standard,required,full,default}
        Print a command line
-         standard (default): View all non-default and required options
+         standard (default): View all required and non-default options
          required: View required options only
          full: View the full set of options with their default or configured values
          default: View the full set of options with their default values